Skip to main content

 How preferred vendor programs create structural conflicts of interest that favor the insurance carrier over the policyholder, and how California law protects your right to choose your own contractor.

-The Earth Movement Exclusion: When It Applies, When It Does Not, and How California Law Protects You
+The Earth Movement Exclusion and California Law

 The Independent Adjuster: Who They Actually Work For